Matveibos/rails_answers_and_guides/rails_tutorial.md

           get '/about', to: 'static_pages#about', as: 'ab'
           #=> was about_path, will be ab_path
+5. How you can find specific name in routes?

+         rake routes | grep ressource_name

 ## -----------------------------------DATABASE-----------------------------------
 1. How you can migrate db?